RatsgymnasiumPeine/2018-11-rgb-matrix-lib/README.md

 **Description:**
 >  Draws a single pixel on the LED matrix.
 For B/W matrices every color value except black (0, 0, 0) is white.
->  Note that this operation only modifies the internal buffer.
-It will not update the display.
+>  Note that this operation only modifies the internal buffer on ws2812b.
+On max7219 the change will be visible immediately

 ### LEDMatrix::update()
 **Command:** ```LEDMatrix::update()```